phiresky/encrypted-gist/README.md

 # encrypted-gist

-Store any type of files by uploading them to GitHub as encrypted text files.
+Store any type of file by uploading them to GitHub as encrypted text files.

 #### Hosted version: